ChloeConnor/shopping-basket/README.md

 or any other combination of the below goods

+## Further considerations:

+- If there are conditional offers that overlap (such as `buy two apples get bread half price` and
+`buy two apples get milk half price`), both offers would be applied

+- Multiple discounts could be applied to the same item

 ## Requirements:
 Write a program driven by unit tests that can price a basket of goods taking into account some special offers.
 <p>